kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

 Commit the change to the Git Repository, we can see that our CI pipelines has built the image and push it to the image registry.

-KubeVela will listen to the image registry and update the `Application` in Git Repository with the latest image tag.
+KubeVela will listen to the image registry and update the `apps/my-app.yaml` in Git Repository with the latest image tag.

 We can see that there is a commit form `kubevelabot`, the commit message is always with a prefix `Update image automatically.` You can use format like `{{range .Updated.Images}}{{println .}}{{end}}` to specify the image name in the `commitMessage` field.